 Flipp is a way you can virtually flip through hundreds of flyers from your favourite stores – and hey, you’re also saving lots of trees from being turned into newsprint!

-Flipp makes it easy to “circle” items from multiple flyers into one easy shopping list.
-You can also quickly search for “apples” and find the best price available in seconds.
+Flipp makes it easy to "circle" items from multiple flyers and add them to one easy shopping list.
+It's also searchable – so one quick search for “apples” can find you the best price available in seconds.

 Coupons aren’t the only way to save money at the grocery store.